 - Why choose an Engineering Manager role?

 - The Engineering Manager Interview Process

-Their roles are technology and task-oriented and do not require people management, strategizing or resource coordination.
-ICs have to have strong technological knowledge and constantly develop their technical skill sets.
+Their roles are technology and task-oriented and do not require people management, strategizing, or resource coordination.
+ICs have to have strong technical knowledge and constantly develop their technical skill sets.